sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/170 - passthrough.md

 Examples
 ====

-The following example config uses regular expressions to extract a list of forms that are all identified by four digits (i.e., "Form 1099") in a W-9 form.
+The following example uses regular expressions to extract a list of forms that are all identified by four digits (i.e., "Form 1099") in a W-9 form.
 It defines a range to look in with  `start` and `stop` text.
-Since the target data is already matched by the anchor, we don't need a Method object.
+Since the anchor already matches the target data, further extraction steps using a Method object are unnecessary.
 To ignore the Method object, set the method id to  `"passthrough"`.

+**Config**

 ```json
 {